AdamTovatt/updaemon/Updaemon.Common/README.md

 ## RPC Protocol

 Communication between updaemon and your plugin uses JSON-RPC over named pipes.
+Updaemon may also invoke the plugin with a special `--get-info` mode during installation to retrieve `DistributionServiceInformation` before regular operation.

 ### Request Format